ShotaroYatsu/elia_sales/README.md

       ]
     }

-When you finish inserting templates (i.e. the set of code presented under the Introduction section), make sure the bottom three lines look just like when you started working.
+When you finish inserting templates, make sure the bottom three lines look just like when you started working.
 There should be no comma in the last three lines.

 <b>"Properties" section</b>